luhm/learning-code/til/git/README.md

 My [TIL](https://github.com/luhm/learning-code/tree/main/til) project is part of my [learning-code](https://github.com/luhm/learning-code/tree/main) studies schedule and organization.

-Below you can find some interesting links on frontend that helps learn and practice.
+Below you can find some interesting links on git and github that helps learn and practice.

 ## Links